 Gilberto Rodríguez Orejuela’s arrest not only represented the decline of the Cali Cartel, but also the end of the first generation of Colombian drug trafficking, led by Cali and the Medellín Cartel.
 However, El Ajedrecista’s criminal career also left behind a legacy, one that illustrated how the infiltrating branches of public power could prove more strategic to drug traffickers than waging a war against the State.

 The structure that El Ajedrecista established within drug trafficking organizations of the late twentieth century has disappeared, and with it, the cartels' ability to control all the links of the drug trafficking chain.
 Hierarchical organizations, vertically integrated and with a clearly defined command structure, have become discrete, globalized networks, made up of different cells and ready to cooperate rather than enter a dispute.

-Like the drug lords that entered the country in the early 21st century, the Rodriguez Orejuela brothers did not try to enter politics, but rather sought to buy their support.
+Like the drug lords that entered the country in the early 21st century, the Rodriguez Orejuela brothers did not try to enter politics but rather sought to buy their support.
 An example of this was the scandal that erupted involving former President Ernesto Samper, who allegedly received money from the Cali Cartel to finance his campaign.

-The sophisticated intelligence system employed the Cali Cartel allowed the organization to grow stronger as state forces focused on capturing Pablo Escobar.
+The sophisticated intelligence system employed by the Cali Cartel allowed the organization to grow stronger as state forces focused on capturing Pablo Escobar.
 Before being extradited to the United States, Rodríguez Orejuela revealed that he had intercepted Escobar's phones to secure his capture.
 “We tapped his phones, we recorded him.
-We have more than 500 cassettes of Pablo Escobar,” he narrated.
+We have more than 500 cassettes of Pablo Escobar,” he said.
 That collaborative relationship with Colombian authorities opened a window of opportunity for El Ajedrecista to expand his operations as his biggest rival’s empire collapsed.